temporarymoon/million-prescient-trees/docs/echo.md

    - if neither or both players have played a `gambit`, the battle ends in a tie
    - otherwise, the player who has played a `gambit` loses

+6. Compute number of victory points earned by the victor
+7. Prepare status effects for the following turn